-Members are appointed by WorkSafe New Zealand.
+Members of the New Zealand Mining Board of Examiners are appointed by WorkSafe New Zealand.

 Paul Hunt – Chair